 Svarog Sušena Govedina

 You know what food goes great with hikes, quarantines or really any post-apocalyptic situations?
 Domača sušena začinjena govedina aka beef jerky, and these Metlika-based jerky producers have been winning awards for theirs for years.
+Rok's Nut Butter

-If the name of this local producer of organic, homemade peanut butter doesn't bring at least a small smile to your face, than you're much more mature than we are.
+If the name of this local producer of organic, homemade peanut butter doesn't bring at least a small smile to your face, then you're much more mature than we are.
 So congratulations on that, small victories are important in times like these.

 According to their slogan, this drinks company from Lesce produces 'happiness in a bottle', which despite what you're obviously thinking is not our beloved old friend alcohol, but actually comes in the form of kombucha and kefir.